This story was originally written for the Driven to Desire Challenge

 *SPECIAL AGENT McCARTY*

 The Director smirks, even though there's nobody in the room who can appreciate it.
-Like a few others in the inner circle, he knows exactly what it is with those two.
+He knows exactly what it is with those two.

 Thick, hot, unresolved sexual tension.

-Two tons of TNT waiting to detonate: the most powerful man in the world, and the guy holding the President's balls in his very hands.
+Two tons of TNT waiting to detonate: the most powerful man in the free world, and the guy holding the President's balls in his very hands.
 The Director chuckles to himself, recalling now how apt his catnip analogy of four years ago turned out to be.
-Not just catnip, he now realizes; catnip laced with crack cocaine, or whatever substance might make the President threaten the Director's job if he's not delivered to this very seat by noon tomorrow.
+Not just catnip, he now realizes.
+Catnip laced with crack cocaine, or whatever substance might make the President threaten the Director's job if he's not delivered to this very seat by noon tomorrow.

 No doubt, the Director feels largely responsible for his agent's current condition.
 While it pains him greatly that his friend was wounded in the line of duty, fact is, the man saved the President's life.
 And with all indications pointing toward an eventual, complete recovery for Agent McCarty, the Director is sleeping quite well at night.

 A shadow passes across the door of the ICU, and Banner stands, relieved of his unofficial post.
 He bends over the inert body, tubes and pumps and masks going every which way.
-"I'll talk to you tomorrow, Agent McCarty, and maybe it'll be the day you'll finally talk back."
+"I'll talk to you tomorrow, Agent McCarty.
+Maybe it'll be the day you'll finally talk back."

 Banner finds a patch of McCarty's hand that's not taped, bandaged, or plugged into something, and he gives him a firm squeeze.
 "I gotta go.
 Black is waiting outside."

 "Agent Black is waiting outside.
-If that's all, Mr. President, I'll be going."
+If that's all, Mr. President, I'll be going.
+G'night."

 With only one week to go before the announcement, it gets harder to leave him every evening.
-It's utterly true that it's lonely at the top, desolate in fact, and one man's shoulders simply aren't broad enough to carry the burden of ordering one's country into war, no matter how much strength, integrity, and conviction he holds.
-He has his advisors and his Joint Chiefs and lately, I've heard him on the phone with his father.
+It's utterly true that it's lonely at the top, desolate in fact, and one man's shoulders simply aren't broad enough to carry the burden of ordering one's country into war, no matter how much strength, integrity, and conviction the man holds.
+Lately, he's been having long phone conversations with his father.
 He even called his minister from back home, desperate for spiritual guidance, poor guy.
-I just wish I could do something to lighten his load.
-"G'night, Mr. President."
+I wish I could do something to lighten his load.

-Hand on the knob, prepared to exit the Oval Office, I turn back.
+Hand on the doorknob, I turn back.
 "Sir?"

 My spirits lift.
 My President is calling on me.